For Life: A Tool to Measure Corporate Social Responsibility

 Hand holding raw cacao bean

-For Life offers companies interested in CSR a framework that defines strict standards, clear requirements, objective inspections and certification, and incentives for continual improvement.
+For Life seeks to create a system of accountability for business leaders to make a positive impact on human rights and labor conditions within their own companies.
+The framework defines strict standards, clear requirements, objective inspections and certification, and incentives for continual improvement.
 To ensure compliance, companies agree to be regularly audited and to allow their employees to be anonymously interviewed about working conditions, benefits, and more.
 The audits are based on a point system and we are graded on different attributes like how we handle paid time off, health insurance, break times, lunch times, whether or not we provide a private nursing/breast-pumping room, etc.

 Interested in Reading More About what it's like to work at Mountain Rose Herbs?